krishnaxv/web-crawler-battlefield/README.md

 **How to systematically browse the web?**

-To understand this, let's understand, "What is Web?".
+To understand this, let's understand, *"What is Web?"*.

 > `Wikipedia` Web is a collection of related web pages, including multimedia content, typically identified with a common domain name, and published on at least one web server.